fraancosan/gymScriptBE/README.md

 # GymScript | BackEnd

 This project started as a final project for the “Software Development” course at the UTN FRRO university.
 The main objective of this project is to create a web application that allows the management of a gym.

-It was originally developed by a team of 5 students, after finishing the project, I decided to continue working on it to improve it and add more features. **The original project can be found in the [grupo-facultad branch](https://github.com/fraancosan/gymScriptBE/tree/grupo-facultad)**
+It was originally developed by a team of 5 students, after finishing the project, I decided to continue working on it to improve it and add more features. **The original project can be found in this [branch](https://github.com/fraancosan/gymScriptBE/tree/facultad)**

 ## Repositories